CPF number: Uses of CPF

+Additionally, non-Brazilians and non-residents can also obtain a CPF, and they are required to do so if they engage in any of the mandatory activities listed above.
+Beyond formal legal, tax, or real estate obligations, acquiring the document is often a mandatory practical step for immigrants and international students.
+CPF is also require to access some consumer services in Brazil, such as opening accounts with traditional banks and fintechs, creating a Pix key for instant payments, and registering for local transportation and food delivery applications like 99 and iFood.

 As a general-purpose identification number

 On 11 January 2023, a federal law has been enacted in Brazil to consider the CPF number "unique and sufficient" to identify citizens on government databases.
 The law also requires the CPF number to appear on databases and documents of government entities, the civil registry of natural persons and professional councils, especially the following documents: